-Defcon (*1/2)
+Defcon

-a review of
+a review of Defcon

-a videogame by introversion
+a videogame developed by introversion

-published by valve, introversion, encore
+and published by valve, introversion, encore

-text by matthew sakey
+text by Matthew Sakey

 I was explaining Defcon to a friend, my arm-waving exposition rising in timbre as I spoke of the elegance, the simplicity, the awful beauty of this game of nuclear brinksmanship, a game where the whole point – where hours of play – really devolve into who’s the best loser.He didn’t get it.”I don’t get it,” said he.